Catalog

 CHEM 446 Forensic Sci II:Drug/Explosive 3 Credit Hours (2,3)

 This is a capstone course for the forensic chemistry degree.
 Through lecture and laboratory, the course will focus on areas of forensic science that encompasses illicit drugs and explosives.
 There will be an emphasis on analytical procedures and instrumentation that are used in forensic analysis to identify controlled substances from a range of classes, fire debris, ignitable liquids, smokeless powders, and gunshot residue.
-In this course, significant time will be spend on mechanisms of the analyses facilitating observational, critical thinking, and problem-solving skills.
+In this course, significant time will be spent on mechanisms of the analyses facilitating observational, critical thinking, and problem-solving skills.

 Prerequisite(s): CHEM231 with a C- or better; CHEM332 as a pre/co-requisite, and CJUS444